 The GLE sets the standard for mid-size crossover SUV luxury.
-Accordingly, we rate it at 8.0 out of 10, with a couple of caveats.
-We don’t know official fuel economy figures and it’s too early for this pretty face to have been crash-tested by either federal or independent testers.
+Accordingly, we rate it at 7.2 out of 10, without official crash-test data so that score may rise.
 (Read more about how we rate cars.)

 The GLE launches initially in a single body style with either turbo-4 or turbo-6 power.
 Four-cylinder GLE350 models come standard with rear-wheel drive and offer all-wheel drive as an option, while all GLE450 crossovers send power to each wheel.